WarrenWeckesser/scarff/README.rst

   the output format for ``date`` attributes.
 ARFF uses the Java SimpleDateFormat specification for the format string.
 Only a subset of the SimpleDateFormat patterns are supported by ``savearff``.
+* The big limitation, of course, is that this package includes only a writer.
+It does not provide a function to read ARFF files.

 Examples
 --------